Solid gold toilet stolen from Blenheim Palace, birthplace of Winston Churchill

-(CNN) — A toilet made entirely of 18-carat-gold has been stolen from Blenheim Palace in Oxfordshire, England, the stately home where former prime minister Winston Churchill was born.
+Police are trying to recover a toilet made entirely from 18-carat-gold said to be worth around $6 million that was stolen Saturday morning from Blenheim Palace in Oxfordshire, England, the stately home where former prime minister Winston Churchill was born.

-The fully functioning toilet was installed as part of an exhibition by Italian artist Maurizio Cattelan titled “Victory is Not an Option,” which only opened to the public on Thursday.
-The palace will be closed for the rest of the day, a spokesperson said on Twitter.
+The fully functioning toilet was installed as part of an exhibition by Italian artist Maurizio Cattelan titled “Victory is Not an Option,” which only opened to the public Thursday.
+The palace remained shut for the rest of the day Saturday, a spokesperson said on Twitter.

-According to a Blenheim Palace spokesperson, Cattelan values the toilet, titled “America,” at over $5 million.
+Dominic Hare, CEO of Blenheim Palace, said the artwork, titled “America,” is valued at around $6 million.

 Thames Valley Police received a report of the toilet’s theft at 4:57 a.m.
 Saturday morning.
 The thieves left the scene at about 4:50 a.m., according to a statement posted online.
 A 66-year-old man has been arrested in connection with the theft.